hartmantis/chef-dk-chef/README.md

 Requirements
 ============

-As of this writing, Chef-DK is available for RHEL/CentOS/etc. 6, Ubuntu 12.04/13.10, OS X 10.9.x, and Windows 7/8/2008/2012.
+As of version 0.2.1, Chef-DK is available for RHEL/CentOS/etc. 6, Ubuntu 12.04/13.10, OS X 10.8.x/10.9.x, and Windows 7/8/2008/2012.
 Each of these platforms is supported by this cookbook.

 In some cases, platforms that aren't officially supported by Chef-DK may still function.
 For example, this cookbook can be used to install the OS X package onto 10.10 systems, or the Ubuntu package onto 14.04 systems.
+YMMV.

 Prior to Chef 11.12.0, the core did not offer the `windows_package` resource that is used for installation under Windows. _This cookbook will not run on